philzook58/philzook58.github.io/_notes/Logic/automated-theorem-proving.md

 I took a big dump of the axioms because they are hard to peruse.
 You can find them in my notes.
 They are very interesting.

+## Methodology

+I find I am often making inconsistent theories because I am trying to be too cute and avoid writing burdensome and inefficient side conditions.
+A neat thing though is that

+Sanity checks:

+1. Make sure your _axioms_ can't derive a contradiction.
+Run vampire or eprover and it should hopefully hang or produce a model
+2. Make sure there are at least two elements that haven't collapsed.
+I find I tend to make theories that collapse
+3. If you have a simpler seeming axiom than the one that feels to most trustworthy, write them both and ask for equivalence to be proven.
+If it works, then you can be a little more sure that your simpler axiom is correct.

 ## Puzzles